Oluwa-bunmi/Rating-Page/README.md

 # Rating-Page
-A page that displays ratings selected by users.
+A project that displays ratings selected by users on a different page.